Martin City, Missouri: Demographics

 As of the census of 2010, there were 686 people, 301 households, and 374 families residing in the neighborhood.
 The population density was 349 /sqmi.
 There were 574 housing units.
 The racial makeup of the neighborhood was 52.2% White, 32.2% African American, 20.0% Native American, 0.30% Asian, 0.00% Pacific Islander, 0.00% from other races, and 0.56% from two or more races.
 Hispanic or Latino of any race were 0.10% of the population.
 The average household size was 2.2 and the average family size was 3.6.

 The median income for a household in the neighborhood was $45,551, and the median income for a family was $43,105.
 Males had a median income of $26,250 versus $21,979 for females.
 The per capita income for the neighborhood was $14,778.
 About 40.5% of families and 53.7% of the population were below the poverty line, including 37.5% of those under age 18 and 13.6% of those age 65 or over.

 Education

 The Martin City neighborhood is located in the Grandview School District and is served by Martin City Elementary and Middle School and Grandview High School in nearby Grandview, MO.

 Attractions

 The area is known for its various restaurants and area business that have organized into the Martin City Community Improvement District (CID).
-The Martin City CID has been instrumental in organizing street construction, streetscape improvements and security programs in the area business district.
-They also sponsor community events such as the annual Martin City St. Patrick's Day Parade.
+The Martin City CID has been instrumental in organizing street construction, streetscape improvements, and security programs in the area business district.
+It sponsors community events such as the annual Martin City St. Patrick's Day Parade.